Privacy and Personal Data Policy

 - Debt recovery agencies;

 - Insurance brokers;

 Most of the insurers we deal with have entered into a sharing of information agreement to help prevent insurance fraud.
 Whenever you arrange your insurance through us, this will be on the basis that you agree to your Insurer passing your claims information onto the Claim Underwriting Exchange.
 To help prevent fraudulent claims most of the insurers with whom we deal will exchange information with other insurers through various databases.
-In order to help detect vehicle owners who break the law by not having insurance, your insurer will supply details of your motor insurance to a database which can be accessed by the police or other insurers.

 A selection of telephone calls will be recorded for training and quality purposes.

 Below we list the lawful bases under which we may process your personal data

 Consent: when you give us your clear consent that we can process your data or a specific purpose.